 - Arctic v Antarctica

-- Differences Between Antarctica and the Antarctic
+- Differences Between The Arctic and The Antarctic

 - 1. Antarctica is much colder than the Arctic